Thinking about switching from a corporate career to a startup?

 When you have no statistics, data insights or even a gut feeling to rely on – which is the case 90% of the time in startups, trying and seeing is most often the only option.
 If it works well and good, if not you move on.

 This is especially true when you are working in a very niche market where data insights start kicking in much later.
 I can safely say that the initial few weeks are just about shooting in the dark and trying every trick in the book.
-And ever so often just crossing your fingers and hoping that things works.
+And ever so often just crossing your fingers and hoping that things work.

 3. Getting your hands dirty is inevitable

 It is true when they say it’s a very humbling experience to work in a start-up.
 Why?
 Fancy titles and designations don’t hold much value once you step inside the office.
 Right from assuming a fake identity and becoming a customer care executive for the day to getting the router fixed.
 I have done it all and so will you.
 When all hell breaks loose, which is ever so often, rolling up your sleeves and getting the job done is all that matters.

 4. You will forever be crunched for resources

 Start-ups, especially ones which are in the pre-series A stage of funding will always be crunched for the most important resource – people(after the money of course).
 They are forever in hiring mode and day in and out, you will see people come and go, with few actually sticking around.
 So expect the quantum of work and pressing urgent jobs to always outweigh the people at hand.
 Hence donning multiple roles is quite mundane.
 So mundane that the question, “What is your role” will make you take a deep breath and smile.
 Because, no matter what you say, no outsider will truly understand what you do, or rather “what all you do”.